kanaria69/Mainecoco/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## I was going to get a brain transplant, but I changed my mind